danhof1/CSC20-Projects/README.md

 b.
 All methods that are going to be needed to play the game.
 4. A main program class (Main method)

+Lab 1:
+Dictionary

+Background

+Each student will write a Python program.
+This program will manage a list of usernames in a computer system.
+The list of usernames will contain the username as the key field and the First and Last Name as the value field.
+The following is an example of what the key field will look like,

+“Smithb”:”Bob Smith”

+Specific features of the program

+The program will allow users to enter a First name and then a Last name.
+This data will be placed into a list of username : name pairs.
+The user name is constructed from the input.
+For example, if the user enters

+Sue Jones

+The user name would be JonesS  For Thomas Re,

+The username will be ret

+There needs to be a function that will sort the list of usernames alphabetically by the first letter of the username.
+There will be no duplicates in this list.

 Lab 2:
 Fibonacci numbers